A Guide to Beautiful Michigan Golf Courses Across the State

 Golf aficionados and big game hunters always want to experience Arcadia Bluffs.
-The links style layout set along the bluffs of Lake Michigan features spectacular and challenging holes with an overseas Irish feel with tall fescue grasses, sod faced bunkers, and firm fast fairways.
-All 18-holes overlook Lake Michigan.
-Be on the look-out for the new South Course at Arcadia Bluffs that features more fantastic views and an exciting, classic design that few golfers have experienced today.
+The links-style layout set along the bluffs of Lake Michigan features spectacular and challenging holes with an overseas Irish feel with tall fescue grasses, sod-faced bunkers, and firm fast fairways.
+All 18 holes overlook Lake Michigan.
+Check out the South Course at Arcadia Bluffs that features more fantastic views and an exciting, classic design that few golfers have experienced today.

 3. The Legend Course at Shanty Creek Resort - Bellaire

 Designed by “The King” Arnold Palmer first left his course design mark in Michigan at Shanty Creek Resort.
 The fun and challenging course is routed up and down hills, ridges, and provides spectacular views of Lake Bellaire and northern Michigan.

 Jerry Matthews made his mark as the God-Father of golf course design in Michigan with over 400 designs to his name.
 One of his best is the Sundance Course at A-Ga-Ming, which sets overlooking beautiful Torch Lake.
 The course features wide fairways and large greens that flow through the open valleys and hardwoods.